-Its programmes were initially structured to enhance the market readiness of students in broadcasting, but its mandate has been expanded to include the development of South Africans' e-skills capacity.
-The institute is also responsible for the implementation of e-skills programmes in collaboration with its partners.
+The NEMISA was established as a non-profit institution for education.
+Its programmes were initially structured to enhance the market readiness of students in broadcasting, but its mandate has been expanded to include the development of e-skills capacity in South Africa and the implementation of e-skills programmes in collaboration with its partners.